atsushieno/aap-juce/README.md

 This repo is the place where we have the common JUCE integration support modules for [aap-core](https://github.com/atsushieno/aap-core) (AAP), for both plugins and hosts.

-The entire AAP framework is on early development phase and not ready for any serious consumption yet.
+The entire AAP framework is still on early development phase and not in production quality yet.
+Expect app crashes in both plugins and hosts.

-Everything is subject to change.
+We partially care about backward compatibility, but everything is still subject to change.
 Contributions are welcome but please bear in mind, documentation is poor and source code is ugly yet.
 We have GitHub discussions for AAP enabled at [aap-core](https://github.com/atsushieno/aap-core/discussions/landing) so please feel free to shoot your questions, if any.

 ## Existing ports

-This repository used to contain a handful of sample projects, but to avoid bloat core library repository, they are split from here and have their own repositories.
-Now they are listed at [AAP Wiki](https://github.com/atsushieno/aap-core/wiki/List-of-AAP-plugins-and-hosts).
+We have lots of JUCE plugins ported to AAP already.
+They are listed at [AAP Wiki](https://github.com/atsushieno/aap-core/wiki/List-of-AAP-plugins-and-hosts).

 aap-juce-plugin-host can enumerate the installed AAP plugins on the system (not limited to aap-juce ones), and instantiate each plugin.

-At this state, this repository itself is almost only about a set of build scripts that lets you port your (or others') JUCE audio plugins and hosts to AAP world.
+At this state, this repository itself is almost about a set of build scripts that lets you port your (or others') JUCE audio plugins and hosts to AAP world, as well as a bunch of JUCE patches to make it realize.
 And probably more importantly, this README.

 ## Why JUCE for AAP?

 JUCE is a popular cross-platform, multi-plugin-format audio development framework.
 JUCE itself does not support AAP, but it can be extended by additional modules.
 JUCE also supports Android (you can even run UI), which makes things closer to actual app production.
 Still, JUCE is not designed to be extensible *enough*, additional code to support AAP is needed in each app.
+And when it comes to GUI support, many apps are not quite ready for Android.

 While JUCE itself is useful to develop plugin formats like AAP, it is designed to be independent of any other audio development toolkits and frameworks.
 We stick to minimum dependencies, at least on the public API surface.